moumita14/Stack-Overflow-Survey-Analysis/README.md

 For this project, I'm using the 2019 Stack Overflow Annual Developer Survey, which can be found [here](https://insights.stackoverflow.com/survey), in the link 'Download Full Data Set (CSV) under the '2019' header.

+In my case I stored the csv file in my Google Drive and accessed it as shown in the notebook through Google Colab.

 # Files

 Jupyter Notebook - The full data exploration is contained in the notebook Stack-Overflow-Survey-Analysis.ipynb in this github repository.